'Dublin' statistics (migr_dub)

 The punctuality of the data is overall good.

-Most of the countries are able to meet the requirements of transmitting the data within the deadlines foreseen in the Regulation.
+The majority of countries is able to meet the requirements of data transmission within the deadlines foreseen in the Regulation (EC) 862/2007.
+However, a few countries may transmit data with a delay of days/weeks after the legal deadline.

 15. Coherence and comparability Top